wilsonify/prestashop-recipes/01-10-Disabling-Shipping/readme.md

 4. **Alternative: Single Free Carrier for All Products**:
    - If none of your products require shipping, you can simplify the process by leaving a single carrier named **Free** and applying it to all your products.

-## How It Works
-Once you have set the **Free Shipping** carrier for the relevant products, PrestaShop will treat these items as non-shippable during the checkout process.
-Customers won’t be prompted to select a shipping method for these products, ensuring a smoother and more accurate shopping experience.
+   - Once you have set the **Free Shipping** carrier for the relevant products, PrestaShop will treat these items as non-shippable during the checkout process.
+   - Customers won’t be prompted to select a shipping method for these products, ensuring a smoother and more accurate shopping experience.

 ### Key Benefits:
 - **Simplified Checkout**: Customers buying non-shippable items won’t need to worry about shipping options.
 - **Easy Management**: You can control which products have shipping enabled by simply assigning them to the appropriate carrier.

 ## Conclusion
 Disabling shipping for products that don’t require delivery, such as services or bookings, is straightforward in PrestaShop.

 By creating a **Free Shipping** carrier and assigning it to the relevant products, you can ensure a seamless experience for your customers without unnecessary shipping steps.

 This method is especially useful for digital products, services, and other non-physical items.

----